Includes free SSL certificate, unlimited bandwidth & fully optimised for WordPress.

 Instantly talk to one of our support team, we're here to help.

 This article will walk you through the steps required to setup your Krystal mailbox for IMAP access on your iPhone (iPad is very similar).
 This article assumes that you have already logged into your cPanel account and configured a mailbox.
-You will need to know your Home Server name, and the mailbox's password to complete this task.

 From the Home screen, tap the Settings icon.